Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/bigquery-configs.md

   - The `intermediate_format` parameter specifies which file format to use when writing records to a table.
 The default is `parquet`.

 - The `submission_method` parameter
-  - The `submission_method` parameter specifies whether the job will run on BigQuery Dataframe or Serverless Spark. `submission_method` is not required when `dataproc_cluster_name` is declared.
+  - The `submission_method` parameter specifies whether the job will run on BigQuery DataFrames or Serverless Spark. `submission_method` is not required when `dataproc_cluster_name` is declared.

 - The `notebook_template_id` parameter
   - The `notebook_template_id` parameter specifies runtime template in Colab Enterprise.